These rhubarb cardamom shortbread bars with buttery crumb pastry, tart rhubarb and sweet strawberry jam, are perfectly spiced with cardamom.

 - While the dough is in the freezer, prepare the filling.
-Combine all but vanilla in a small saucepan over low heat.
+Combine rhubarb, strawberry jam, sugar, and water in a small saucepan over low heat.
 Cook, stirring frequently, until rhubarb is softened and breaks down.
 This should take about 10 to 15 minutes.
 Remove from heat and stir in vanilla.
 Place in a bowl to cool (you can stick it in the fridge if necessary).

 - Bake until golden brown, about 30 minutes.
 Cool completely before slicing and serving.